-- a.
-Identification of the peripherals of a computer, components in a CPU and its functions. - b.
-Draw the block diagram of the CPU along with the configuration of each peripheral. - c.
-Disassembling and assembling the PC back to working condition.
+- a) Identification of the peripherals of a computer, components in a CPU and its functions. - b) Draw the block diagram of the CPU along with the configuration of each peripheral. - c) Disassembling and assembling the PC back to working condition. - d) Installation of OS (Windows and Linux)

-Week 2: Office Writer:
+Week 2: HTML & CSS